Holidays just aren’t the same when you have lost a loved one.

 Accept that less is more.
 Instead of decking all of the halls, why not decorate one small tree?
 Instead of shopping endlessly for relatives, why not make donations to charities on their behalf in the name of your loved one?
 Keeping it simple will reduce your stress and enable you to focus on yourself.

 Honor your loved one.
 Light a candle, plant a tree or make a donation in your loved one’s memory.
 Bring your family together and hang their favorite ornament in a special place on the tree.
-For example, Johnson Memorial Health annually hosts a Loving Lights Celebration to honor the memories of lost loved ones.
 Such acknowledgements are healthy ways to grieve.
 You also might be starting new family traditions.

 Change your environment.
 If your loved one hosted a holiday celebration every year, move it to another family member’s house.
-Maybe you could volunteer at a shelter on Christmas morning.
+Maybe you could volunteer at a shelter.
 Going somewhere else can ease the flood of emotions and make them more manageable.

 If you decide to change your plans or opt out of a celebration, let someone know what you are doing.
 They will certainly understand.
 They also can check on you from time to time.